danriti/moleskine/the-right-stuff/README.md

 points for both mobile and desktop.

 ![Enable mod_pagespeed score][29]
+![Enable mod_pagespeed timing][30]

 | Commit | Mobile Score | Desktop Score | DOMContentLoaded |
 | ------ | ------------ | ------------- | ---- |
 | [Enable mod_pagespeed][22] | [80][29] | [93][29] | [660 ms][30] |

 Sigh.

+Not much score improvement, but mod_pagespeed did automatically concatenate all our CSS and apply cache control to both CSS and JS, so that's kind of nice.

 It looks like we're gonna have to get under the hood and get our hands dirty with some good old manual optimizations.
 So let's start with some low hanging fruit.

 #### 3. Minify CSS